WDD 131: Dynamic Web Fundamentals

 1. Video: JavaScript Cookies vs localStorage vs Session Storage – Web Dev Simplified

-2. A dynamic structured approach to this activity would be to use Set object in JavaScript.
-Set allows us to add and delete items from the Set object as needed.
+2. A more advanced approach to this activity would be to use the Set object in JavaScript, which allows you to easily add and delete items as needed.

 3. Reference: Web Storage API – MDN